 Flavonoids, like the ones found in tea and especially Green Tea, are also great alternatives.

-Other Excellent Alternative Supplements: Dandelion, Korean Ginseng, and Artichoke Extracts.
+Other Excellent Alternative Supplements: Dandelion, Korean or American Ginseng, and Artichoke Extracts.

 So, whatever your choices are, whether you’re living healthy or not, it’s good to give the body a break and supply it with the nutrients it needs.